 Michiko II shows a beautiful girl holding a red oriental umbrella; The composition, pose, colours, and dark moody lighting of this powerful painting is pure perfection.

 Another favourite is entitled Geisha with Mirror, which shows the same beautiful model, only this time she’s applying lipstick in a mirror.
 Once again I’m drawn to the energy of the model that Fabian has beautifully captured.
 Both of these paintings can be found in the gallery below.

 Normally I adore soft, tasty, pastely colours like pinks and blues, and crazy fun over the top characters, but Fabian Perez uses mostly dark settings, muted tones and extreme shadows, to create very intense and moody realistic scenes.
 It makes me realise how it’s the underlying feeling of the painting that has the power to inspire, you don’t have to be limited to a certain style.

 The first painting I ever saw of Fabian Perez in that gallery window, was entitled “Balcony at Buenos Aires x”.
 You can find it in the gallery above, but it shows a female dressed in a lil white silk nightdress looking out of a balcony.
 This is one of Fabian’s lighter paintings, but still includes incredibly intense shadows, and it’s this constant balance between light and dark that really sets Fabian Perez apart from other artists.

-My main feeling with Fabian’s work is that I’m often left confused, do I feel sorry for these females, or immensely in awe and inspired by them.
-They all, even the venerable ones, possess a quality of extreme power, as if they’re in control.
-I believe this is why I love Fabian’s work so much – it’s all about the power of femininity.
+It’s not just visually that this light vs dark is taking place either, I’m often left with conflicted feelings, do I feel sorry for these girls, or immensely in awe and inspired by them.
+They all, even the vulnerable ones, posses a quality of extreme power though, as if they’re in control, which I believe is why I love artist Fabian Perez’s work so much – it’s all about capturing, and being consumed by, the power of the feminine energy.